DevNeo/nodegrpcchat/README.md

+# Node js based GRPC chat uses Redis for in-memory storage.MongoDb for offline storage.

 # nodegrpcchat with docker

 # Prerequisites
 Docker should be installed.

-# Redis for in-memory storage.MongoDb for offline storage.

 # Steps
  - docker-compose build